ESilva15/ExpSplitter/src/README.md

-# Expenses
+# WIP
-Small webapp to manage expenses and split expenses.
+This is a simple webapp I use to track expenses.
+It has many holes and things that don't work properly.
+I use this README internally to keep in mind what I'm working on.

 # BUGS